 **Please be advised that the GUDTP has completed the studentships competition for entry into Acadmic Year 2020/21 and all awards have now been issued at this time.**

-The Grand Union DTP offers at least 35 studentships each year, across 24 training pathways (or subject areas).
-In addition to funding for fees and living costs (depending on eligibility), DTP students benefit from being able to access a variety of other pots of funding and a wide range of training available at the three partner universities.
+The Grand Union DTP offers at least 35 studentships each year, across 23 training pathways (or subject areas).
+In addition to receiving funding for fees and living costs (depending on eligibility), DTP students benefit from being able to access a variety of other pots of funding and a wide range of training available at the three partner universities.

 Funding is adjusted on a pro-rata basis for part-time students.

-Advanced Quantitative Methods and Data Skills (AQM) Awards
+Advanced Quantitative Methods (AQM) Awards

 The Grand Union DTP will offer at least 4 awards to students using advanced quantitative methods or data skills in their research.
 The awards are available across all pathways, and the expectation is that the research design and analysis will deploy methods or data skills that extend beyond the standard expectations in your field.